JavierSplvd/tasks-app-cli/Readme.md

 2. Distribute the application as a package to be installed with pip.
 3. CI pipeline to run tests and check coverage.
 4. Input validation when creating and updating tasks.
+5. makefile to install dependencies and run tests.

 # TODO

 --------
 refactor repository
-more documentation for the cli commands makefile to install to path examples on the readme steps to install and run some ls
+more documentation for the cli commands